-The pay multiple for the Authority is 1:7 based on the median average earnings of £21,962 and the current remuneration of the highest earning employee.
+The pay multiple for the Authority is 1:7 based on the median average earnings of £22,401 and the current remuneration of the highest earning employee.

 The Authority determines the salaries for the majority of its jobs through a process of job evaluation and allocation to the pay and grading structures set out above.
 There are, however, a small minority of job roles that continue to have their salary set by nationally negotiated agreements such as the Soulbury Committee; Joint Negotiating Committee for Youth Workers and Joint Negotiating Committee for Craft Workers (Red Book Employees).

-For a small number of centrally employed Teachers their pay and conditions are set out under The National School Teachers Pay and Conditions Document and adopted through the Centrally Employed Teachers Pay Policy 2017 effective for the 2017/2018 Academic Year of 1 September 2017 to 31 August 2018 in conjunction with the Centrally Employed Teachers Appraisal Policy 2016.
+For a small number of centrally employed Teachers their pay and conditions are set out under The National School Teachers Pay and Conditions Document and adopted through the Centrally Employed Teachers Pay Policy 2018 effective for the 2018/2019 Academic Year of 1 September 2018 to 31 August 2019 in conjunction with the Centrally Employed Teachers Appraisal Policy March 2019 to March 2022.

 All Authority employees have their terms and conditions of employment set by national or local collective bargaining arrangements.

-The national agreement that covers the terms and conditions of employment for the majority of staff is the National Joint Council for Local Government Services National Agreement on Pay and Conditions of Service known as the Green Book.
+The national agreement that covers the terms and conditions of employment for the majority of staff is the National Joint Council for Local

+Government Services National Agreement on Pay and Conditions of Service known as the Green Book.